Cynthia Mamle Morrison

-Cynthia Mamle Morrison (born 17 January 1964) is a Ghanaian politician and was a member of the New Patriotic Party until she announced her independent candidacy for the 2024 General Elections.
-She was formerly the member of parliament for Agona West Constituency.
+Cynthia Mamle Morrison (born 17 January 1964) is a Ghanaian politician from Elimina.
+She started her career in education and child care, leading her to establish her own school and later trained in Montessori education.
+She was a member of parliament representing Agona West Constituency for the New Patriotic Party until she announced her independent candidacy for the 2024 General Elections.
 On 9 August 2018, she was appointed Minister designate for Gender, Children and Social Protection by President Nana Akufo-Addo.
-She was formerly the Minister for Gender, Children and Social Protection.

 Early life and education

-Cynthia Morrison was born on 17 January, 1964 in Elmina in the Central Region.
+Cynthia Morrison was born on 17 January 1964 in Elmina in the Central Region.
 She acquired a Teacher Training Certificate at Maria Montessori Training School in 1992 and also in Hepziba Montessori.
 She also has certificates in catering from Flair Catering.

 Career

 She was the executive director and a Manager of her own company.
 She was also the Proprietress of Maryland Montessori in Dansoman.
-She is currently the Minister for Gender, Children and Social Protection.
+She was the Minister for Gender, Children and Social Protection.